 So we let her cry it out, and it was really hard.
 Like, really, really hard.
 And I am gonna bet that I did more crying than she did.
 But when it was over she slept through the night, again and again and again.
 And she’s been a great sleeper ever since with the usual hiccups here and there during transitional or stressful periods.
 Even now, we read a book and then she goes to sleep at 7:30 PM.
 Every night.
 And very rarely she will bring up those nights when she cried and I didn’t come to get her:

 “Why didn’t you come when I cried, mom?”

 “Because I didn’t love you, Leta.”

-Like I said in the video, my philosophy is that you do what you have to do to make you and your family a functional unit.
+My philosophy with parenting has always been that you do what you have to do to make you and your family a functional unit.
 Whatever works.
 I wanted to co-sleep with Leta, but she wanted none of it.
+Zero parts of it she wanted.
 And so when Marlo was born I decided that I would just go with the flow, watch her cues and not force anything.
 And so far it’s worked out phenomenally, and she has taken the lead, although already she is breaking my heart.
-(P.S.
-KIDS SUCK)

 And that’s where we are.
-She goes down at about 6:30 PM in her nursery, wakes at about 2 AM to eat, and then wakes for the day at 7AM.
-We sleep with a monitor in our room, and when she stirs I get up and walk to her room to feed her.
-I don’t mind this at all, in fact I love those moments together alone with her in the silence and warmth of her room.
-And after I put her back down and walk back to our room I marvel at how lucky we are this time.
+She goes down at 6:30 PM in her nursery, wakes at about 2 AM to eat, and then wakes for the day at 7AM.
+I sleep with a monitor in my room, and when she stirs I get up and walk to her room to feed her.
+I don’t mind this at all.
+In fact, I love those moments together alone with her in the silence and warmth of her room.
+And after I put her back down and walk back to my room I marvel at how lucky she and I are this time.
 Because that’s exactly what it is: luck.